Up in tha Crib

-You might also opt for a mini crib, which are becoming increasingly popular.
-The idea is that “regular-sized” cribs are way bigger than they need to be, and most kids transition to a big kid bed by the time they outgrow the mini-crib.
+You might also opt for a mini crib.
+The idea is that “regular-sized” cribs are way bigger than they need to be, and most kids transition to a “big kid bed” by the time they outgrow the mini-crib.

 Many parents love mini-cribs because they’re small enough to use as an in-room bassinet (they’re almost the exact same size as a pack ‘n play, in terms of the footprint), but sturdy enough to move into the baby’s room and use as a full-time crib until around 1-2 years (depending on your child’s height and climbing tendencies, hah), when most children tend to transition to a toddler bed.

 In the economy department, there are two solid options, both of which can also convert to a twin (with a simple headboard) down the road:

 Bloom Alma Mini Crib ~$529

 This mini crib takes about 5 minutes to assemble, no tool required.
-Some parents report chipped paint after 1+ year of use, but many families use this happily through multiple children and get years of great use from it. *Note that this comes with a mattress, so that’s nice.
+Some parents report chipped paint after 1+ years, but many families use this happily through multiple children and get years of great use from it. *Note that this comes with a mattress, so that’s nice.